 - Deutschland Stipendium: A scholarship of €300/month for highly talented students of any nationality who are studying at German universities.

-Many institutions will offer university-specific opportunities to study in Germany.
+Many institutions will offer university-specific scholarships to study in Germany.
 These include:

-- Heidelberg University: Many opportunities are available to students.
+- Heidelberg University: Many scholarships are available to students.
 One of these, The Amirana Scholarship, supports students from developing countries who wish to study medicine or dentistry.

-- Frankfurt School of Finance and Management Doctoral Tuition Waivers: Doctoral students on English medium courses in finance, accounting, mathematics and business administration will have tuition fees waived with this application .
+- Frankfurt School of Finance and Management Doctoral Tuition Waivers: Doctoral students on English medium courses in finance, accounting, mathematics and business administration will have tuition fees waived with this scholarship.

-- Universität Hamburg merit awards: For those students enrolled for a minimum of two semesters, who have demonstrated outstanding ability (any degree level, any subject).
+- Universität Hamburg Merit Scholarships: For those students enrolled for a minimum of two semesters, who have demonstrated outstanding ability (any degree level, any subject).

-- RWTH Aachen programs: Funding available for international and domestic students.
+- RWTH Aachen University scholarships: Funding available for international and domestic students.